Commercial property

-Commercial property, also called commercial real estate, investment property or income property, is real estate (buildings or land) intended to generate a profit, either from capital gains or rental income.
+Commercial property, also called commercial real estate, is real estate (buildings or land) used for conducting commerce, such as selling products or providing services, and intended to generate a profit through business operations, capital gains or rental income.
 Commercial property includes office buildings, medical centers, hotels, malls, retail stores, multifamily housing buildings, farm land, warehouses, and garages.
 In many U.S. states, residential property containing more than a certain number of units qualifies as commercial property for borrowing and tax purposes.

 Commercial buildings are buildings that are used for commercial purposes, and include office buildings, warehouses, and retail buildings (e.g. convenience stores, 'big box' stores, and shopping malls).
 In urban locations, a commercial building may combine functions, such as offices on levels 2–10, with retail on floor 1.
 When space allocated to multiple functions is significant, these buildings can be called multi-use.
 Local authorities commonly maintain strict regulations on commercial zoning, and have the authority to designate any zoned area as such; a business must be located in a commercial area or area zoned at least partially for commerce.